Tommy-Nguyen-cpu/StoryMaker/README.md

 The backend is built in Python, handling all AI interactions and connecting with language models from HuggingFace.
 The Unity frontend brings everything to life—animating characters, switching scenes, and managing the visuals.

 It was a blast to build, and I’ve gotten some hilarious results from it!
-I’ll share a link to the YouTube soon, so I hope you look forward to it!!
+I’ll share a link to the YouTube video soon, so I hope you look forward to it!!

 ## Running
 In order to run the application, you must first create a python virtual environment for the server via: